microsoft/azure-devops-python-api/README.md

 This Python library provides a thin wrapper around the Azure DevOps REST APIs.
 See the [Azure DevOps REST API reference](https://docs.microsoft.com/en-us/rest/api/vsts/?view=vsts-rest-5.0) for details on calling different APIs.

+## Samples

+Learn how to call different APIs by viewing the samples in the [Microsoft/azure-devops-python-samples](https://github.com/Microsoft/azure-devops-python-samples) repo.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a